joshbegley/nyt-latest/README.md

 https://nytimes.com/2021/10/07/well/live/covid-rapid-at-home-test.html?searchResultPosition=6

 **These Baseball Frenemies Have Met Over 200 Times.
 But Rarely Like This.**\
 `From teammates, to manager and player, to division rivals, Tony La Russa and Dusty Baker’s careers have consistently intersected for decades.
-They face off again, this time in the postseason.`\
+They are facing off yet again.`\
 https://nytimes.com/2021/10/07/sports/baseball/astros-white-sox-alds-la-russa-baker.html?searchResultPosition=7

 **U.N.
 Secretary General Calls Vaccine Inequity ‘Stupid’**\